henleyb/henleyb/README.md

 ### Hi, I'm Henley 👋

-- 🔭 I’m currently working on a React coffee app which is private for the time being but may become public in the future for others to hopefully contribute to.
+- 🔭 I’m currently working on a React coffee app which is private for the time being but may become public in the future for others to contribute to.
 - 👯 This year I will be contributing to some open source projects, I'm looking for something that contributes to helping others on some level - wether that's human, animal or all of us by being for the environment.
 - 📫 You can reach me by firing me an email, I'm always up for chatting ideas and code.